Go to main content

 • Native connectors with payroll tools (automated DSN)

 One of the most frequent bottlenecks in compensation management remains the production and validation of contractual documents.
 A poorly drafted or late-signed salary amendment can have significant legal consequences.
-Automatic contract generation tools allow producing compliant and personalized documents in minutes, directly integrated into an electronic signature circuit.
+Automatic contract generation tools, like Certyneo's AI-powered contract generator, allow production of compliant and personalized documents in minutes, directly integrated into an electronic signature workflow.

-To assess the return on investment of such an approach, our ROI calculator provides personalized estimates based on your document volume.
+To assess the return on investment of such an approach, our electronic signature ROI calculator provides you with a personalized estimate based on your document volume.

-Salary data constitutes personal data within the meaning of GDPR (EU Regulation 2016/679), and its processing is subject to strict obligations: legal basis for processing, limited retention period, employee access rights, appropriate security measures.
-Companies must ensure their compensation management tools are compliant, with data hosting in Europe and up-to-date data processing agreements (DPA) with their service providers.
+Salary data constitutes personal data within the meaning of GDPR (EU Regulation 2016/679), and its processing is subject to strict obligations: legal basis for processing, limited retention periods, employee access rights, appropriate security measures.
+Companies must ensure that their compensation management tools are compliant, with data hosting in Europe and updated data processing agreements (DPA) with their service providers.

-A compensation policy is monitored with precise and regularly updated indicators:
+A compensation policy is managed with precise and regularly updated indicators:

 • Retention rate by salary bracket

-• Raise budget as % of payroll (in France, 2025 envelopes were around 3.2% on average according to Willis Towers Watson)
+• Raise budget as a percentage of payroll (in France, 2025 envelopes averaged around 3.2% according to Willis Towers Watson)

 • Average processing time for amendments: operational efficiency indicator